What is a Ray in Geometry? — Definition & Examples

 A ray is part of a line.
 Rays have a fixed starting point and no end point.
 A ray extends in only one direction infinitely.
 The ray's starting point and another point along the ray are used to name the ray in geometry.

 Find an LED flashlight.
 Go into a dark room and turn the flashlight on.
 You have just modeled a ray, a plane figure in geometry that has one endpoint but continues in the other direction forever.
-Rays and real-life examples of rays are all around is.
+Rays and real-life examples of rays are all around us.

 How to draw a ray